AB 2147: Expedited expungement for former fire crew members

-In September 2020, Governor Gavin Newsom signed AB 2147 into law, which allows former non-violent incarcerated people who participated in one of the California Department of Corrections and Rehabilitation (CDCR) conservation camp fire crews to have their records expunged to remove barriers so they can seek jobs as firefighters in the community.
+In September 2020, Governor Gavin Newsom signed AB 2147 into law.
+This law allows former non-violent incarcerated people who participated in a CDCR conservation camp to have their records expunged.
+As a result, barriers are removed so they can seek jobs as firefighters in the community.
 The new law went into effect on January 1, 2021.

 CDCR, in cooperation with the California Department of Forestry and Fire Protection (CAL FIRE) and the Los Angeles County Fire Department (LAC FIRE), jointly operates 35 conservation camps, commonly known as fire camps, located in 25 counties.

-The conservation camps make up approximately 152 of the state’s firefighting crews; and all incarcerated participants must earn their right to work in a conservation camp by their non-violent behavior and adhering to all rules while incarcerated.
+The conservation camps make up approximately 152 of the state’s firefighting crews.
+All incarcerated participants must earn their right to work in a conservation camp.
+This is based on their non-violent behavior and adhering to all rules while incarcerated.
 Only those incarcerated with a minimum-custody status are eligible to volunteer for assignment in conservation camps.
-Some conviction offenses automatically make an incarcerated person ineligible for conservation camp assignment, even if they have minimum-custody status, including sexual offenses, arson, and any history of escape with force or violence.
+Some conviction offenses automatically make an incarcerated person ineligible for conservation camp assignment, even if they have minimum-custody status.
+These include sexual offenses, arson, and any history of escape with force or violence.

-Under AB 2147, a person who served as an incarcerated fire camp crewmember would be eligible to apply for an expungement upon release from custody.
+Under AB 2147, a person who served as a camp crew member is eligible to apply for expungement upon release.
 The former incarcerated member must petition their sentencing court for the expungement.
-If the expungement is approved, they then would be able to seek various career pathways including those that require a state license.
-Successful participation in fire camp would be determined by CDCR for those who served their time in state prison.
+If expunged, they can seek various career pathways including those that require a state license.
+CDCR determines successful participation in fire camp for those who served their time in state prison.
 For those serving time in county jails, the local county authority would make the determination.

 - Eligible for Minimum Custody Community Work detail.